wtre/iBMSC/README.md

 * Added shortcut for inserting/removing space with Time Selection Tool (Ctrl+Insert for measure only, Shift+Insert for notes only, and Ctrl+Shift+Insert for both)
 * Added shortcut for techincal error check (Ctrl+Alt+E by default)
 * Added shortcut for keybinding options (Shift+F10)
-* Added experimental feature shortcuts (Preview highlighted notes - Shift+F4)
+* Added shortcut for an experimental feature (Preview highlighted notes - Shift+F4)

 ## New dialog/option boxes